dinqui/Relax-Inc.-Take-Home-Challenge/README.md

 # Relax-Inc.-Take-Home-Challenge

+Directions: We suggest spending 1­2 hours on this, but you're welcome to spend more or less.
+Please send us a brief writeup of your findings (the more concise, the better ­­ no more than one page), along with any summary tables, graphs, code, or queries that can help us understand your approach.
+Please note any factors you considered or investigation you did, even if they did not pan out.
+Feel free to identify any further research or data you think would be valuable.

 ## 1. Data
 - User table included data on 12,000 users who signed up for the product in the last two years.
 - A usage summary table that has a row for each day that a user logged into the product.